darkforestry/amms-rs/docs/addingAnAMM.md

 }
 ```

 And all of a sudden, red everywhere.
 You will notice that after adding your AMM variant, many things break.
 Fear not, this is a feature not a bug. `damms` uses exhaustive pattern matching for the `AMM` enum so that you know exactly where to add your new variant throughout the codebase.
-Lets take a look at each spot.
+Let's take a look at each spot.